sfeir-open-source/sfeir-school-react/steps/04-list-and-fetch/README.md

    - remove the line `import { people } from '../../api/db.json';`
    - use `fetch('/api/people')` to grab people instead

-2. Display nothing will the list is not loaded
+2. Display nothing while the list is not loaded

 3. Show all people as list